Dan Serafini: Minnesota Twins (1996–1998)

-He made his major league debut on June 25 against the New York Yankees.
-He started the game and pitched 4.1 innings, gave up 5 runs, and got the loss.
-It was his only major league game of the year and pitched for the Salt Lake Buzz in the remainder of the 1996 season.
+Serafini made his major-league debut on June 25 against the New York Yankees.
+He started the game and pitched 4.1 innings, allowed five runs, and took the loss.
+It was Serafini's only major league appearance of the year, as he pitched for the Salt Lake Buzz during the remainder of the 1996 season.

-He pitched in the major leagues for the Twins in parts of the 1997 and 1998 seasons.
+Serafini pitched in the major leagues for the Twins in parts of the 1997 and 1998 seasons.

 Chicago Cubs (1999)

-His contract was purchased by the Chicago Cubs from the Twins on March 31, 1999.
-He played for the Cubs for the majority of the season, going 3–2 with a 6.93 ERA in 42 games (4 starts).
-That year, he also made two starts for the Iowa Cubs, the Cubs' Triple-A team.
+Serafini's contract was purchased by the Chicago Cubs from the Twins on March 31, 1999.
+He played for the Cubs for the majority of the season, going 3–2 with a 6.93 ERA in 42 games (four starts).
+That year, Serafini also made two starts for the Iowa Cubs, the Cubs' Triple-A team.

 San Diego Padres (2000)

-In the 1999 offseason, on December 22, he was traded to the San Diego Padres for minor league outfielder Brandon Pernell.
-He pitched in 3 games for the Padres and recorded an 18.00 ERA.
-He also played for the Triple-A Las Vegas 51s in which he had a 6.88 ERA in 26 games (4 starts).
+In the 1999 offseason, on December 22, Serafini was traded to the San Diego Padres for minor league outfielder Brandon Pernell.
+He pitched in three games for the Padres and recorded an 18.00 ERA.
+Serafini also played for the Triple-A Las Vegas 51s, for whom he had a 6.88 ERA in 26 games (4 starts).

 Pittsburgh Pirates (2000)

-He was then traded to the Pittsburgh Pirates for minor league pitcher Andy Bausher on June 28, 2000, and was assigned to Triple-A Nashville.
-He made 7 starts for the Nashville Sounds, in which he went 4–3 with a 2.68 ERA.
-His performance earned him a callup to the Pirates major league club and he pitched in the rotation from August 5 until the end of the season, making 11 starts in which he went 2–5 with a 4.91 ERA.

-He was released by the Pirates on March 20, 2001.
+Serafini was traded to the Pittsburgh Pirates for minor-league pitcher Andy Bausher on June 28, 2000, and was assigned to Triple-A Nashville.
+He made seven starts for the Nashville Sounds, in which he went 4–3 with a 2.68 ERA.
+Serafini's performance earned him a callup to the Pirates.
+He pitched in the rotation from August 5 until the end of the season, making 11 starts, in which he went 2–5 with a 4.91 ERA.
+Serafini was released by the Pirates during the following spring training, on March 20, 2001.

-San Francisco Giants
+Mid-career

+Serafini did not play in the major leagues during the 2001 or 2002 seasons.

-He was signed to a minor league contract by the San Francisco Giants on March 27.
-He began the year with the Triple-A Fresno Grizzlies, but was released on April 24.
+He was signed to a minor league contract by the San Francisco Giants on March 27, 2001.
+Serafini began the year with the Triple-A Fresno Grizzlies, but was released on April 24.

-New York Mets

 He was then signed to a minor league contract on May 8 by the New York Mets.
-He played for the Triple-A Norfolk Tides before being released on August 5.
+Serafini played for the Triple-A Norfolk Tides before being released on August 5.

-Milwaukee Brewers

 He signed another minor league contract two days later, this time with the Milwaukee Brewers.
-He played for the Triple-A Indianapolis Indians for the rest of the 2001 season and was granted free agency on October 15.
+Serafini played for the Triple-A Indianapolis Indians for the rest of the 2001 season, and was granted free agency on October 15.